 We were awarded two major Crossrail contracts in 2010.

-We have continued to be forward thinking over the last few years, securing our position as one of the market leaders in waste and recycling by investing in anaerobic digestion company Biogen in 2012, strengthening our Services division with the acquisition of May Gurney the following year and positioning ourselves as the sector leader in the growing UK highways maintenance and management market with the acquisition of Mouchel, the international infrastructure and business services group, in 2015.
+We have continued to be forward thinking over the last few years strengthening our Services division with the acquisition of May Gurney and positioning ourselves as the sector leader in the growing UK highways maintenance and management market with the acquisition of Mouchel the following year, the international infrastructure and business services group, in 2015.

 This led to us being awarded a 15-year contract for repair and maintenance services by Highways England.